Dai Wai Tsun

-Dai Weijun (戴伟浚 (Dài Wěijùn); born 25 July 1999), also known as Dai Wai Tsun or Tsun Dai in Hong Kong and the United Kingdom, is a professional footballer who plays as a midfielder for Chinese Super League club Shanghai Shenhua.
+Dai Wai Tsun (戴偉浚 (Daai3 Wai5 Zeon3), born 25 July 1999), also spelled in Mandarin as Dai Weijun (戴伟浚 (Dài Wěijùn)), is a professional footballer who plays as a midfielder for Chinese Super League club Shenzhen Peng City.
 Born in Hong Kong, he represents the China national team.

 Early life

 Dai was born in Hong Kong and was inspired to play football by his father who once played for Hong Kong's youth teams.
 He started playing the sport at the young age of 4, joining Eastern's youth system for a chance to become an international footballer.
 Dai later joined the Hong Kong Barcelona Football academy and trained with players born in 2000.

 At first, he played in a defensive midfield position and was placed under the spotlight, and was often the captain as he showed his leadership skills on the pitch.
 He has participated in youth matches with Hong Kong Barcelona Football Academy in Spain and Poland, and his father's support was a major factor of his youth success compared with his peers.
 He moved to England for a chance to get training of a higher quality, and joined the Reading youth team and enrolled in Hall Grove School and then Bradfield College.

 He was also called up multiple times to the Hong Kong youth squads while in England, and played in multiple international youth competitions.